cryptomator/docs/source/security/architecture.rst

 The cleartext is broken down into multiple chunks, each up to 32 KiB + 48 bytes consisting of:

 * 16 bytes nonce,
-* up to 32 KiB encrypted payload using AES-CTR with the file content key, and
+* up to 32 KiB encrypted payload using AES-GCM with the file content key, and
 * 32 bytes MAC consisting of:

     * file header nonce (to bind this chunk to the file header),